fabianobianchi/devops_test/README.md

 # devops_test
-Terraform code to create to create a security group, EC2 instance, ebs volume, attachment, and elastic IP provisioning a CI/CD
+Terraform code which creates an EC2 instance with Jenkins

+## Module